Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 19. Sundae The Whale

-Sundae the Whale is another adorable pattern from Hobbii that rounds out this free crochet ocean toys patterns collection perfectly.
+Sundae the Whale is another adorable pattern from Hobbii that rounds out this sea creature designs collection perfectly.
 This whale features a rounded body, cute fins, and a friendly smile.
 The pattern uses primarily single crochet with simple shaping and works up quickly in medium weight yarn.
 At about 7 inches long, Sundae makes a wonderful gift for ocean lovers of all ages.
 The designer recommends using pastel colors for a soft, nursery-ready look.

 Get the Free Sundae Whale Pattern from Hobbii

-Selecting the right yarn is one of the most important decisions when starting any of these free crochet ocean toys patterns.
-For toys that will be handled by children, cotton or acrylic yarn is the best choice because both fibers are durable and machine washable.
-Cotton yarn in particular is hypoallergenic and gets softer with each wash, making it ideal for baby toys.
-For decorative pieces that will sit on a shelf, you can use any fiber you prefer including wool blends for a softer feel.
+Yarn choice is one of your most important decisions here.
+For toys kids will handle, cotton or acrylic is best, both are durable and machine-washable, and cotton is hypoallergenic and softens with each wash, which makes it ideal for baby toys.
+For shelf-only decor, any fiber works, including wool blends for a softer feel.

-Color choice matters too.
-Ocean-themed toys look best in blues, teals, greens, and sandy neutrals.
-However, do not be afraid to get creative with bright tropical colors for individual pieces.
-Many designers recommend using variegated yarn for jellyfish tentacles because it creates a beautiful striped effect without any extra color changes.
-Check out our amigurumi toy patterns collection for more yarn recommendations and toy-making tips.
+Color matters too.
+Ocean toys look best in blues, teals, greens, and sandy neutrals, but don’t be afraid of bright tropical colors for individual pieces.
+Variegated yarn is great for jellyfish tentacles since it gives a striped effect with no extra color changes.
+Our amigurumi toy patterns collection has more tips.

-When making toys for babies and young children, safety is just as important as the crochet work itself.
-Always use polyester fiberfill stuffing rather than natural alternatives, because fiberfill is washable and hypoallergenic.
-If you are making toys for children under three, embroider the eyes and mouth instead of using safety eyes, since small plastic parts can become a choking hazard.
-Secure all yarn tails with tight knots and weave them in completely before stuffing.
+For baby and toddler toys, safety matters as much as the crochet.
+Use polyester fiberfill (washable and hypoallergenic), and for children under three, embroider the eyes and mouth instead of using safety eyes, since small plastic parts can be a choking hazard.
+Knot all yarn tails tightly and weave them in fully before stuffing.

 Frequently Asked Questions